aroberge/friendly-traceback-docs/docs/source/adding_exception.rst

         - File an issue indicating that you are planning to work on a given exception.
-        - Add test case
+        - Add /tests/except/test_new_error.py
         - Run pytest and confirm that your new test is included
         - Add generic information
         - Add specific information
         - Add another assertion in test case, based on specific information
-        - Execute test_some_exception.py and confirm visually it works as expected
+        - Execute test_new_error.py and confirm visually it works as expected
         - Run pytest and confirm that your new test is included
+        - Optional: Modify /tests/trb_syntax_common.py to include this case

     After completing any of the above steps (other than the first one), feel free to make a pull request so that your code can be included.